therealOri/byte/README.md

 Steganography Image/Data Injector.
 For artists or people to inject their own Datamark "Watermark" into their images/art or files!
 __ __

-Update | 12/27/2021:
+Update | 1/17/2022:

 Warning: The bigger the video, the more frames it'll need to extract..which means longer wait times.
 It may take a while for bigger video files..

-> - Added more code to help support video files encoding. (.webm, .mov, etc.).
-Gifs are still unsupported as of now, still looking into how to get that to work.
+Gifs are also still unsupported as of now, still looking into how to get that to work.

-> - Added and updated a requirements.txt file for packages needed to be installed.
-> - Changed/Updated the installation commands to use a virtual enviroment.
+> - Changed hashing function to blake2b.
+(It is much better at defending against different files having teh same hash.
+Still waiting on blake3 to be added to hashlib).

 __ __
 <br />